Introduction to Obsolescence Management- White Paper

 All obsolescence information including your plans, BOM, risk assessments, strategies and reviews should be held in an obsolescence management system.
 But much of this information is also used in your configuration change management, cyber security management and intellectual property (IP) management.

 In order to optimise investment, it makes sense to use a common system to manage all this information.
-A configuration management system that manages your software and hardware configurations and all associated information such as change control, fault logging and documentation can be used to also manage your obsolescence.
+This can be a configuration management system that manages your software and hardware configurations and all associated information such as change control, fault logging and documentation.
+A configuration management system can also manage your obsolescence.
 This allow all your existing configuration information to feed in to your obsolescence management.

 How much will it cost/save?